javieryeow/javieryeow/README.md

 ## Hi there 👋 I'm Javier!
 ---
 ## 🚀 About me
-An aspiring software engineer and analyst with a passion for blending **software engineering, finance, and machine learning**.
+An aspiring software engineer with a passion for blending **software engineering, finance, and machine learning**.
 Currently pursuing a B.Comp (Hons) in Information Systems at NUS, minoring in Quantitative Finance.
 I enjoy learning about tech and finance, and am passionate about making sense of financial markets with a data-driven perspective!

 ---
 ## 🛠 Stuff I've been working on!